jackd248/db-sync-tool/docs/CONFIG.md

 <a name="directory"></a>
 ### (Temporary) dump directory

-Normally is the script creating the sql dump in the `home` directory of the given ssh user.
+Normally is the script creating the sql dump in the `/tmp/` directory.
 If this directory is not writable or you want to export the database automatically in another directory, you can specify an alternative directory in the `config.json`, where the temporary sql dump will be saved:

 ```json
 {